Robert-Freire/epcis/Perf analysis/EPCIS_Architectural_Alternatives_Analysis.md

 These bottlenecks account for the majority of latency and memory usage under large EPCIS workloads.

+### Why These Bottlenecks Persist

+The current architecture prioritizes:
+- **Query flexibility**: Full normalization enables complex filtering on any field
+- **Format conversion**: Events stored as entities can be serialized to XML or JSON
+- **EPCIS spec compliance**: Strict validation at capture time

+This design made sense when:
+- Documents were smaller (<10 MB)
+- Custom extensions were rare
+- Synchronous validation was a hard requirement

+Modern EPCIS workloads (100+ MB documents, deep ILMD hierarchies) expose the cost of this approach.

 ---

 ## Architectural Alternatives Evaluated